DFE-Digital/register-early-career-teachers/documentation/service-rules/dfe-users.md

 ---
-title: Department for Education users
+title: Department for Education staff
 ---

 The goal for ECF 2 is that the application will be self-sustainable.
 That means